Hermann Hiltl: Frontkämpfervereinigung

 After his release he formed his own 'Battalion Hiltl' as a force against growing radicalism in Austria and he soon reorganised this group as the Bund für Ordnung und Wirtschaftsschutz.
 This latter group soon gave way to the Frontkämpfervereinigung, an organisation that served a similar purpose to the Der Stahlhelm in Germany i.e. a rallying point for militant nationalist rightists opposed to the growth of socialism and communism.
 This group however called for a unification of the German volk and blamed the Jews on preventing this unity.
 Hiltl was personally noted for his anti-Semitism and when speaking to a March 1921 conference of the Antisemitenbund he called for Jews in Austria to be stripped of their citizenship, blaming them for the collapse of the Habsburg Empire.

-On 30 January 1927 a small number of armed members of the Frontkämpfervereinigung were involved in a confrontation with a much larger group of unarmed members of the left-wing Republikanischer Schutzbund.
+On 30 January 1927, a small number of armed members of the Frontkämpfervereinigung were involved in a confrontation with a much larger group of unarmed members of the left-wing Republikanischer Schutzbund.
 The Frontkämpfervereinigung activists opened fire and killed an adult and a six-year-old boy.
 When they were found not guilty on grounds of self-defence by a jury, the socialists organised a general strike which led to the July Revolt of 1927.
-Following this, the previously shared leadership was done away with and Hiltl became sole leader of the movement in September 1927.
+Following this, the previously shared leadership was done away with, and Hiltl became the sole leader of the movement in September 1927.
 By this time, he had become a supporter of Italian fascism and under his leadership the Frontkämpfervereinigung abandoned any pretensions of being pan-nationalist and instead embraced fascism fully.
 The group operated alongside the Heimwehr, although it had a sometimes troublesome relationship with that movement, due to Hiltl's support for union with Germany.
 The group also had a youth wing, the Jungfrontkämpfervereinigung, of which a youthful Adolf Eichmann was a member.

 Relationship with Nazism

-Hiltl's support for union with Germany brought him into contact with the Nazi Party, although he was never a member as he hated party politics.
-Nonetheless a number of leading Nazis, including Alfred Frauenfeld, passed through his movement and he was guest of honour at the Nazi Party conference in 1929.
+Hiltl's support for union with Germany brought him into contact with the Nazi Party, although he was never a member, as he hated party politics.
+Nonetheless a number of leading Nazis, including Alfred Frauenfeld, passed through his movement, and he was guest of honour at the Nazi Party conference in 1929.
 It became a moot point with his death in 1930, although most of the Frontkämpfervereinigung ended up being absorbed by Austria's Nazis.